stitchdata/docs/_troubleshooting/integrations/disabled-sessions-mongodb.md

   - title: "Cause"
     anchor: "cause"
     content: |
-      Sessions are enabled by default on MongoDB.
-However, if sessions are disabled on your MongoDB server, cursor timeouts can occur.
+      These issues can occur when sessions are disabled on your MongoDB server.

   - title: "Solution"
     anchor: "solution"
     content: |
-      Enable sessions on your MongoDB server.
+      Sessions are enabled by default on MongoDB in version 3.6 or later.
+However, if sessions are disabled, you should enable them on your MongoDB server.
+For more information, reach out to MongoDB support.

 ---